rocketpoolgmc/rocketpool-gmc/meta/bounty-faq.md

 New bounties are approved in a monthly process managed by the GMC, so at best once a month.
 Bounties are proposed by members of the Rocket Pool DAO.
 There is no guarantee there will be new bounties approved in a given month.

 ### What is the GMC?
 The GMC is the Rocket Pool Grants Management Committee.
 This is an elected committee made up of members of the Rocket Pool DAO.
-Members are elected for 12 month terms by the Rocket Pool pDAO, which is made up of Rocket Pool node operators.
+Members are elected for 12-month terms by the Rocket Pool pDAO, which is made up of Rocket Pool node operators.

 ### Do bounties expire?

 Most bounties do not expire, but there are exceptions.
-Make sure to check on the bounties details pages, if the bounty expires, it will be clearly noted.
+Make sure to check on the bounty details page, if the bounty expires, it will be clearly noted.

 Expired bounties should be marked with the 'closed' status at the point of expiry, but this is a manual process, and the GMC does not directly control bounty frontends, so please double-check with the GMC via the communication channels listed above.